|

 sit down at the computer to write or to edit the pages half finished.

-NMT: Have you any plans for writing right
+you any plans for writing right now?

-now?
-It is said that you are about to
+It is said that you are about to have a work published

-would you brief us on the content of the work?
+us on the content of the work?

 NTV: By chance, a friend from London sent me a